Grawnya/f1-dublin-race-ticket-booking-system/README.md

 &nbsp;

 ### Messages
-Django handles messages by default using `'django.contrib.messages'` and you can create them within the suitable views.py, displaying them in the associated html file.
+Django handles messages by default using `'django.contrib.messages'` and you can create them within the suitable `views.py`, displaying them in the associated HTML file.

 They are seen when the user has successfully created, edited or deleted either their profile or ticket at the top of the page and they follow the Bootstrap 5 naming convention.
 Therefore, they are pre-styled based on their message type.